 - Airline ticket for a University employee to attend a conference and the benefit to the College/Department.
 Include the Travel Authorization #.

 - In addition to the business purpose, the following common PCard purchases require the documentation listed in the table below:

 |Type of Purchase||Documents Required||Notes|

-If all the required information is included in the documentation, additional forms are not required.
+If all the required information is attached to the Notes and Attachments, additional forms are not required.
 Departments may use the Purchase Authorization Form, or create their own form if they choose.